gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 number to create the nonce per {{Section 5.3 of RFC8446}}.
 The sequence number key is used to encrypt the sequence number ({{Section 4.2.3 of RFC9147}}).

+This API uses the client and server role to reference which transmissions by which endpoint the API call refers to when relevant.

 ## Set Supported DTLS Key Management Methods